 OGSL has sponsored tournament teams in various divisions for many years.
 The Vipers’ tradition is important to OGSL and showcases the most skilled players within our 8U, 10U, 12U, and 14U divisions.
+As our program grows, we are now offering a 16U division team.
 In competitive play, players do not necessarily receive equal playing time.
 Most players concentrate on one or two positions and are expected to progress with complex softball skills and plays.

 We offer a highly competitive playing environment, with skilled coaches who provide a positive space designed to enhance the girls skills while also having fun.
 Our coaches are a mix of former players and parents.